cheerzhang/stock200w/README.md

 ## GitHub Pages deployment

-1. In the repository, open **Settings → Pages** and select **GitHub Actions** as the source.
+1. In the repository, open **Settings → Pages** and select **Deploy from a branch** as the source.
+2. Select the `main` branch and the `/ (root)` folder.
-2. Run the updater locally.
+3. Run the updater locally.
-3. Commit `data/stocks.json` and `data/update-state.json`, then push to `main`.
-4. The Pages workflow publishes the static site.
+4. Commit the generated data and any code changes, then push to `main`.
+GitHub Pages publishes the branch automatically.
 GitHub only receives the generated market data, never the API key.

-Every deployment stamps the page assets with the pushed commit and publishes a version marker.
-An open page checks that marker every 30 seconds and reloads automatically after a newer deployment becomes available.

 The constituent list reflects the Nasdaq-100 June 2026 quarterly changes.
 For research only; not investment advice.